FrancisJulian/first-azure-functions-vaccine-scheduling/README.md

 }
 ```
 Determine YOUR_LOCAL_PRIMARY_KEY for CosmoDB by going to: https://localhost:8081/_explorer/index.html
-  and selecting Quickstart and looking at Primary Key
+  and selecting Quickstart and looking at Primary Key.

 > The AzureWebJobsStorage allows the Storage Queue to work locally.
+The MyCosmoDB key allows the CosmoDB to work locally.

-8. Start Azurite by brining up the pallete Control-Shift-P
+8. Start Azurite by brining up the pallete Control-Shift-P,
    Azurite: Start

 > Azurite deprecates Azure Storage Emulator running locally.